FarahTasnurMeem/Firewall-creation-and-configuration/README.md

 # Build and Configure a Firewall with UFW on Ubuntu

 ## Project Overview
-The main goal of this project is to configure a firewall on my Ubuntu system using UFW (Uncomplicated Firewall).
-This setup helps protect the network from unauthorized access and potential threats, enhancing overall security.
+In this project, I configured a firewall on my Ubuntu system using UFW (Uncomplicated Firewall) to enhance network security.
+The firewall setup aims to protect against unauthorized access and potential threats, ensuring a safer environment for my system.

 ## Table of Contents
 - [Project Overview](#project-overview)